dh85/SpotifyWebAPI/Docs/Auth.md

 - `RestrictedFileTokenStore` for hardened POSIX permissions and non-Apple deployments.
 - `TokenStoreFactory.defaultStore()` picks Keychain (Apple platforms) or `RestrictedFileTokenStore` automatically.

 The client watches for expiration and asks the authenticator to refresh before making a request.
-You can subscribe to these events via `tokenExpirationCallback`.
+You can subscribe to these events via `client.events.onTokenExpiring`.

+## Combine Helpers

+All authenticator actors now ship a Combine mirror of their async API surface:

+- `SpotifyPKCEAuthenticator`: `handleCallbackPublisher`, `refreshAccessTokenPublisher`, and `refreshAccessTokenIfNeededPublisher` wrap the async calls so SwiftUI apps built around Combine can authorize without rewriting PKCE state handling.
+- `SpotifyAuthorizationCodeAuthenticator`: the same trio of publishers mirrors the server-side flow (`handleCallback`, `refreshAccessToken`, and `refreshAccessTokenIfNeeded`).
+- `SpotifyClientCredentialsAuthenticator`: use `appAccessTokenPublisher` and `loadPersistedTokensPublisher` when background jobs prefer publisher chaining.

+Each helper forwards to the async implementation, so token persistence, validation, and metrics stay in one place regardless of concurrency paradigm.

 ## Tips for Consumers